zussel/matador/docs/objects.md

 simple struct with publiv members or a complex class hierarchy with bases classes and virtual methods.

-The only thing that must exists is a `serialize` function.
+The only thing that must exist is a `serialize` function.

 ```cpp
 struct person